techno-tim/techno-tim.github.io/_posts/2022-03-19-k3s-etcd-ansible.md

 [![Fully Automated K3S etcd High Availability Install](https://img.youtube.com/vi/CbkEWcUZ7zM/0.jpg)](https://www.youtube.com/watch?v=CbkEWcUZ7zM "Fully Automated K3S etcd High Availability Install")

 Setting up k3s is hard.
 That's why we made it easy.
 Today we'll set up a High Availability K3s cluster using etcd, MetalLB, kube-vip, and Ansible.
-We'll automated the entire process giving you an easy, repeatable way to create a k3s cluster that you can run in a few minutes.
+We'll automate the entire process giving you an easy, repeatable way to create a k3s cluster that you can run in a few minutes.

 A HUGE THANKS to our sponsor, Micro Center!